 Employment issues can disrupt business operations and threaten a company’s public reputation, intellectual property rights, and corporate goodwill.
 Our attorneys represent employers nationwide in employee investigations involving all types of allegations.

-An employee accuses his or her supervisor of harassment or discrimination.
+An employee accuses his or her supervisor of discrimination.
 A customer or vendor complains that someone within your company has divulged its confidential and proprietary information.
 A current or former employee launches a startup using your company’s intellectual property.
 The U.S. Department of Justice (DOJ), Securities and Exchange Commission (SEC), or another federal agency launches an investigation based on allegations that your company has submitted false or fraudulent information to the government.
 What do you need to do in order to protect your company’s business relationships, public reputation, and bottom line?

 These and other similar types of matters are frequently at the center of employee investigations.
 As a company owner, corporate executive, or in-house counsel, it is your responsibility to promptly respond to any allegations of employee misconduct.
-This includes not only internally-directed misconduct (such as harassment, discrimination, or theft of company assets), but externally-directed conduct as well (such as disclosure of third-party information and federal government contract or program fraud).
+This includes not only internally-directed misconduct (such as discrimination or theft of company assets), but externally-directed conduct as well (such as disclosure of third-party information and federal government contract or program fraud).
 Not only could a prompt and effective response be critical to mitigating any potential liability and protecting the company’s shareholders, but it could also be essential to preventing substantial – and potentially irreversible – corporate losses.

 Outside Legal Counsel for Corporate Employee Investigations